Two new Visual Studio snippets

-Blue Man Holding a Pencil and Drawing a Circle on a Blueprint Clipart Illustration I’ve been working on an interesting project recently and found that I needed two pieces of code a lot, so what better than wrapping them as snippets.
+I’ve been working on an interesting project recently and found that I needed two pieces of code a lot, so what better than wrapping them as snippets?

 What are snippets?

-Well if you start typing in VS you may see some options with a torn paper icon, if you select that and hit tab (or hit tab twice, once to select and once to invoke) it will write code for you!
+Well, if you start typing in Visual Studio, you may see some options with a torn paper icon.
+If you select that and hit Tab (or hit Tab twice—once to select and once to invoke)—it will write code for you!
 These are contained in .snippet files, which are just XML files in a specific location.

 Snippet 1: StructC

-Visual Studio already includes a snippet for creating a struct (which is also the snippet) however it is very bland:
+Visual Studio already includes a snippet for creating a struct (which is also the snippet), but it is very basic:

-StructC is a more complete implementation of a struct, mainly so it complies with fxCop requirements for a struct.
-So it includes:
+StructC is a more complete implementation of a struct, mainly to comply with FxCop requirements.
+It includes:

-which all in all runs in at 74 lines of code, rather than the three you got previously.
+All of which adds up to 74 lines of code, rather than the three you’d get previously.

-Warning - the GetHashCode uses reflection to figure out a unique hash code, but this may not be best for all scenarios.
-Please review prior to use.
+Warning – the GetHashCode uses reflection to determine a unique hash code, but this may not be ideal for all scenarios.
+Please review before use.

 Snippet 2: Dispose

-If you are implementing a class that needs to inherit IDisposable you can use the the option in VS to implement the methods.
+If you’re implementing a class that needs to inherit IDisposable, you can use the option in Visual Studio to generate the methods.

-Once again from a fxCop point of view it is lacking since you just get the Dispose method.
-Now instead of doing that you can use the dispose snippet which produces 41 lines of code which has:
+Again, from an FxCop perspective, it’s lacking since you only get the Dispose method.
+Instead, you can use the dispose snippet, which generates 41 lines of code, including:

-• Region for the code - same as if you used the VS option
+#regionfor the code (same as if you used the VS option) - A properly implemented

-• A Dispose(bool) method for cleanup of managed and unmanaged objects
+Dispose(bool)method for cleanup of managed and unmanaged objects - A private

 StructC Sample